 Many systems claim to provide “exactly once” delivery semantics, but it is important to read the fine print, most of these claims are misleading (i.e. they don’t translate to the case where consumers or producers can fail, cases where there are multiple consumer processes, or cases where data written to disk can be lost).

 Kafka’s semantics are straight-forward.
 When publishing a message we have a notion of the message being “committed” to the log.
 Once a published message is committed it will not be lost as long as one broker that replicates the partition to which this message was written remains “alive”.
-The definition of committed message, alive partition as well as a description of which types of failures we attempt to handle will be described in more detail in the next section.
+The definition of committed message, alive partition as well as a description of which types of failures are attempted to be handled will be described in more detail in the next section.
 For now let’s assume a perfect, lossless broker and try to understand the guarantees to the producer and consumer.
 If a producer attempts to publish a message and experiences a network error it cannot be sure if this error happened before or after the message was committed.
 This is similar to the semantics of inserting into a database table with an autogenerated key.

 Prior to 0.11.0.0, if a producer failed to receive a response indicating that a message was committed, it had little choice but to resend the message.
 This provides at-least-once delivery semantics since the message may be written to the log again during resending if the original request had in fact succeeded.
 Since 0.11.0.0, the Kafka producer also supports an idempotent delivery option which guarantees that resending will not result in duplicate entries in the log.
 To achieve this, the broker assigns each producer an ID and deduplicates messages using a sequence number that is sent by the producer along with every message.
 Also beginning with 0.11.0.0, the producer supports the ability to send messages to multiple topic partitions using transaction-like semantics: i.e. either all messages are successfully written or none of them are.
 The main use case for this is exactly-once processing between Kafka topics (described below).

 Not all use cases require such strong guarantees.
-For uses which are latency sensitive we allow the producer to specify the durability level it desires.
+For uses which are latency sensitive Kafka allows the producer to specify the durability level it desires.
 If the producer specifies that it wants to wait on the message being committed this can take on the order of 10 ms. However the producer can also specify that it wants to perform the send completely asynchronously or that it wants to wait only until the leader (but not necessarily the followers) have the message.

 Now let’s describe the semantics from the point-of-view of the consumer.
 All replicas have the exact same log with the same offsets.
 The consumer controls its position in this log.
-If the consumer never crashed it could just store this position in memory, but if the consumer fails and we want this topic partition to be taken over by another process the new process will need to choose an appropriate position from which to start processing.
+If the consumer never crashed it could just store this position in memory, but if the consumer fails and you want this topic partition to be taken over by another process the new process will need to choose an appropriate position from which to start processing.
 Let’s say the consumer reads some messages – it has several options for processing the messages and updating its position.

 - It can read the messages, then save its position in the log, and finally process the messages.
 In this case there is a possibility that the consumer process crashes after saving its position but before saving the output of its message processing.
 In this case the process that took over processing would start at the saved position even though a few messages prior to that position had not been processed.
 This corresponds to “at-most-once” semantics as in the case of a consumer failure messages may not be processed.